 The outer part is similar to a normal cycling helmet.
 The EPS foam of the helmet body does a great job of minimizing the forces that occur during impact to lessen the chances of a blunt force injury.

 The inner layer goes directly against your head.
-Statistics show that if you are in a crash, you are more likely to sustain impact at an angle.
+Statistics show that you are more likely to sustain impact at an angle if you are in a crash.
 In this scenario, the outer layer absorbs the impact but the inner layer creates a slip-plane and moves 10-15 MM along with your head, reducing the rotational forces that your brain can be subjected to.

 Check out the video below showing how MIPS works and how Specialized has incorporated the technology into their helmets.

 In addition to MIPS technology, many of Specialized’s helmets also feature an ANGi Sensor that literally calls for help if you are in a crash.
 Learn more about ANGi here.